Restaurant in Alba, Italy

 Most visitors arriving in Alba assume that eating well here means choosing between blowing the budget at a white-tablecloth destination or settling for tourist-facing trattorias that coast on the region's reputation.
 Hostaria dai Musi is the correction to that assumption.
 This is a €€ restaurant with a Michelin Plate — awarded in both 2024 and 2025 — sitting on Piazza Michele Ferrero, one of Alba's central pedestrianised squares at the edge of the old town.
 The kitchen describes its approach as "typically modern cuisine," and that phrase does real work: it tells you this isn't a museum piece of Piedmontese cooking, but it isn't chasing abstraction either.

 For food and wine enthusiasts who want depth alongside practicality, Hostaria dai Musi occupies an interesting position.
-The cooking is rooted in regional identity , the Langhe's traditions are present in the menu's structure and ingredients , but the kitchen applies enough technique and editorial judgment to keep things interesting rather than reverential.
+The cooking is rooted in regional identity, the Langhe's traditions are present in the menu's structure and ingredients, but the kitchen applies enough technique and editorial judgment to keep things interesting rather than reverential.
 The menu is limited à la carte, which means the choices are deliberate and the kitchen is cooking to its strengths rather than covering every possibility.
 If you find long menus reassuring, adjust your expectations accordingly.
 If you read a focused menu as a sign of confidence, you'll feel at home here.

 The menu also includes fish dishes that shift according to market availability, including raw options.
-In a landlocked region where Piedmontese cooking is usually defined by beef, egg-rich pasta, and truffles, a kitchen that handles fish at this level of care and changes its offering with the market is making a genuine statement about sourcing discipline.
+In a landlocked region where Piedmontese cooking is usually defined by beef, egg-rich pasta, truffles, a kitchen that handles fish at this level of care and changes its offering with the market is making a genuine statement about sourcing discipline.
 It also makes autumn and winter visits more interesting than you might expect, given how seasonal Alba's calendar already is around the truffle harvest.
-Right now, through the current season, what's on the plate will reflect what was worth buying that week , which is exactly how it should work.
+Right now, through the current season, what's on the plate will reflect what was worth buying that week, which is exactly how it should work.

 Regional specialities round out a menu that uses the Langhe as its backbone while leaving room for the kitchen to show some range.
-Wines are handled seriously: the list includes an excellent selection, which in Alba , surrounded by Barolo and Barbaresco country , is a baseline expectation that not every restaurant actually meets.
+Wines are handled seriously: the list includes an excellent selection, which in Alba, surrounded by Barolo and Barbaresco country, is a baseline expectation that not every restaurant actually meets.
 Local beers are also available, a practical addition for guests who want something lighter against richer dishes.
 For further context on how Alba's dining and wine scene fits together, see our full Alba restaurants guide, our full Alba wineries guide, and our full Alba bars guide.

-Booking here is direct, and getting a table does not require the advance planning that Alba's higher-end destination restaurants demand.
+Booking here is direct, getting a table does not require the advance planning that Alba's higher-end destination restaurants demand.
 At the €€ price point, this is one of the more accessible Michelin-recognised restaurants you'll find in the Langhe area.
 No phone number or website is listed in the public record, so the safest approach is to visit in person or use a hotel concierge to confirm current hours and reservation options.
 Hours are not published in available data, so confirming before you go is worth the effort, particularly outside the truffle season when some Alba restaurants adjust their schedules.

 For guests building a broader Alba itinerary, the restaurant sits alongside a range of other options worth considering.
 Among nearby venues worth knowing about: Ape Vino e Cucina, Enoclub, and Ventuno.1 all operate in Alba's mid-range dining tier.
 For destination meals in the wider Piedmontese region, Antica Corona Reale in Cervere and Locanda Sant'Uffizio Enrico Bartolini in Cioccaro are the obvious escalation points.
 Further afield in Italy, the conversation about modern regional cooking at the highest level leads to places like Osteria Francescana in Modena, Uliassi in Senigallia, Reale in Castel di Sangro, and Dal Pescatore in Runate.